| Barry MacDonnell's

 5. Use Ctrl+C to copy the image to the

-will be in the same location as the original); then simply drag the copy to
+will be in the same location as the original (i.e., on top of the original) -- then simply click-drag on the copy to

 Repeat the Ctrl+V (plus) drag operation to place 6 images